 Sugar

 If you want to fuel the fire of rosacea then eat lots of sugar.
 Wait!
 Don't do that!
-Sugar worsens inflammation, increases oxidative stress, irritates the gut lining and aggravates rosacea.
-It also promotes AGEs (advanced glycation end products) which has this caramelizing effect on your skin, we talk about it in season 1 of the Joyous Health Podcast, listen here .
+Sugar worsens inflammation, increases oxidative stress, irritates the gut lining, and aggravates rosacea.
+It also promotes AGEs (advanced glycation end products) which has a sort-of caramelizing effect on your skin, we talk about it in season 1 of the Joyous Health Podcast, listen here .

 Sugar also causes rapid swings in blood glucose and insulin levels, may increase hunger, and may elevate free fatty acid levels.
 The latter oxidizes and turns rancid quickly which translates to inflammation in the body.
 The same goes for refined starches in foods such as white rice, white bread and white pasta and other foods made with white flour.